 Express Scripts standard formularies are “governed by [its] National Pharmacy & Therapeutics Committee (the ‘P&T Committee’), a panel of independent physicians and pharmacists in active clinical practice, representing a variety of specialties and practice settings and typically with major academic affiliations.”
 Express Scripts touts that the “the P&T Committee considers the drug’s safety and efficacy,” and the company “fully compl[ies] with the P&T Committee’s clinical recommendations regarding drugs that must be included or excluded from the formulary based on their assessment of safety and efficacy.”
 Express Scripts “re-evaluate[s] [its] National Preferred Formulary on an annual basis.
 [It] looks at the formulary first from a clinical perspective to ensure that it provides access to safe and effective medications in all therapy classes.”

 Express Scripts derives substantial revenue managing pharmacy benefits in Virginia through several different means, including, but not limited to, providing services and its formulary to (i) the Express Scripts Medicare for the Commonwealth of Virginia Retiree Health Benefits Program, (ii) the Virginia Private Colleges Benefits Consortium, which covers as many as 7,000 lives, and (iii) workers’ compensation insurance programs in Virginia such as the Virginia Association of Counties Group Self-Insurance Risk Pool (“VACORP”).
-Upon information and belief, these are some of the many ways in which Express Scripts reimburses for claims in Rockbridge County, including opioids.
+Upon information and belief, these are some of the many ways in which Express Scripts reimburses for claims in Halifax County, including opioids.

 Express Scripts publishes employment vacancies related to its Virginia PBM business activities on its website.

-At all times relevant hereto, Express Scripts offered pharmacy benefit management services, including mail-order pharmacy services, a nationwide retail pharmacy network, and maintained a national formulary or formularies that are used nationwide, including in Rockbridge County.
+At all times relevant hereto, Express Scripts offered pharmacy benefit management services, including mail-order pharmacy services, a nationwide retail pharmacy network, and maintained a national formulary or formularies that are used nationwide, including in Halifax County.
 At all times relevant hereto, those formularies included opioids, including those at issue in this case.
-At all times relevant hereto, those formularies allowed for the dispensing and reimbursement of such opioids in Virginia, including in Rockbridge County.
+At all times relevant hereto, those formularies allowed for the dispensing and reimbursement of such opioids in Virginia, including in Halifax County.

 Defendant, UNITEDHEALTH GROUP INCORPORATED (“UnitedHealth”), a Delaware corporation with its principal place of business located in Minnetonka, Minnesota, is a diversified managed health care company with two business platforms.
 UnitedHealth serves approximately 115 million individuals throughout the United States.
 For 2016, UnitedHealth reported an operating income of $12.9 billion.